 Even though I change up some of my decor every year I still love my idea of storing groupings in extra large plastic storage bags.
 I’ll store accessories for a vignette together or maybe similar ornaments.
 That way I can find what I want as I’m decorating next year.

-For ornaments you can also use storage specifically designed to protect your breakable ones.
+For ornaments you can also use custom storage specifically designed to protect your breakable ones.